 Hormone Therapy for Prostate Cancer

-Hormone therapy is also called androgen deprivation therapy (ADT) or androgen suppression therapy.
-The goal is to reduce levels of male hormones, called androgens, in the body, or to stop them from affecting prostate cancer cells.
+Hormone therapy is also called androgen suppression therapy.
+The goal is to reduce levels of male hormones, called androgens, in the body, or to stop them from fueling prostate cancer cells.

 When is hormone therapy used?